peteletroll/PrunePhysics/README.md

 or resources not in the whitelist can not be converted to physicsless.
 The whitelist is contained in files named \*.prunephysicswhitelist or
 \*.ppwl, placed anywhere in the GameData folder.
-Any mod can add itself to the PrunePhysics whitelist by adding a whitelist file in its own distribution.
+Any mod can add itself to the PrunePhysics whitelist by adding a whitelist file to its own distribution.

 To convert a part to physicsless, activate the PrunePhysics switch